Elizabeth Quay: Opposition campaigns

-Other problems
+Issues

 Water quality in water park

-The water park was closed in February 2016 due to widespread contamination with the bacterium known as Pseudomonas aeruginosa.
-The approvals for opening the park in January were rushed through with special powers and lack of testing, as reported when the park re-opened 10 months later.
+Less than a month after its opening, the water park was forced to close in February 2016 due to widespread contamination with the bacterium known as Pseudomonas aeruginosa.
+The approvals for opening the park in January were rushed through with special powers and lack of testing, as reported when the park re-opened in December 2016.

+Since 2017, the water park has been operated and maintained by Royal Life Saving WA, which checks water quality daily, and performs a deep clean once a year.

 Water quality in inlet

 A proposed triathlon leg to be swum in the inlet was cancelled in March 2016 due to high levels of fecal bacteria.
-During the 2012 planning top water experts and experienced river users had commented about the poor flow in front of that section: "...the stretch of the Swan River in front of the city was the worst flushing part of the entire system. ...There was an old timer who came by when we were in the boat and said, 'Jorg, why are they building this thing over there?
+During the 2012 planning Jorg Imberger from the Centre for Water Research at the University of WA commented about the poor flow in front of that section: "...the stretch of the Swan River in front of the city was the worst flushing part of the entire system. ...There was an old timer who came by when we were in the boat and said, 'Jorg, why are they building this thing over there?
 When I was a kid all the garbage used to collect in that corner'."
-Similar comments were published from long-time cruise operators in the region.
 The inlet was officially excised from the river so is only subject to monthly water testing by a private contractor, in contrast to the government weekly testing of the main river water.